 Silky Dogwood, or Kinnikinnik, is a deciduous shrub that thrives in moist, well-drained soils.
 It can tolerate any amount of sunlight, but will require mulch and increased moisture in full sun conditions.
 This shrub is the host plant for the Azure butterfly, and its nectar is enjoyed by many pollinators.
 The fruits that follow are attractive, drooping clusters that start white and ripen to a deep blue.
 These drupes are eaten by birds from late summer to early fall, and are edible to humans.
 They are more often used in cooking than eaten raw.

-Coastal Plains Joe Pye Weed is an herbaceous perennial that can grow up to 5 feet tall.
+Coastal Joe Pye Weed is an herbaceous perennial that can grow up to 5 feet tall.
 This is one of the smaller plants in the genus.
 It is loved by all kinds of pollinators, such as Eastern Tiger Swallowtails and Carpenter Bees.
 The pale pink to purple flowers open late summer to early fall, and the fruit that follows is nutritious for songbirds before winter.
 It is tolerant of deer, salt, and high moisture, being found in the wild in coastal swamps.
 The leaves will crisp if allowed to dry out.
 Safe for pets.

 Also known as Hardhack, Steeplebush is an upright bush found in wet prairies and meadows, and around marshes.
 Our native alternative to the Japanese spiraea, Steeplebush develops multiple spires of pinkish-purple flowers from July through September.
 Its foliage turns bright reddish-gold in Fall.
 A good addition to raingardens, Steeplebush is the host plant for the Columbia silkmoth.